Wodzionka

 Wodzionka (literally 'water soup') is Silesia's poor-man's classic — a soup made from stale rye bread, water, garlic, lard, and not much else.
 Born in the coal-mining basins around Katowice and Bytom, where miners' wives stretched every ingredient through the week.
 Today it's a comfort dish served in nice restaurants too, with quality bread and a final pour of garlic-bloomed lard.

 Silesian bread soup — stale bread cooked in salted water with garlic, lard, and pepper.
-Poverty cooking elevated by patience: a peasant's broth from nothing.
+Poverty cooking elevated by patience: a peasant's soup from nothing.

 Wodzionka uses bread that's at least 2 days old — the staling process converts amylose to retrograded starch, which absorbs water faster and creates a creamy texture during boiling.
 Fresh bread would dissolve into mush.